calistajlee/cse15l-lab-reports/Lab_Report_4/lab-report-4-week-8.md

 * **Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**

+There is a small (<10 lines) code change that will make the program work for snippet 1 and all related cases that use inline code with backticks.
+We can use an if statement that says if the character at the current index is ever a backtick, we can remove it.

 * **Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**

+No because you will have to write code that will match the ( ) or [ ]

 * **Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**